Northwest Indiana Nursing Home Negligence Attorneys

 - Stage 3 pressure sores are deeper wounds that appear to be open or bleeding.
 They look very irritated and can be extremely painful.

-- Stage 4 pressure sores leaves muscles or bone exposed to open air.
-This type of sore extends through all levels of the skin and is the most dangerous.
+- Stage 4 pressure sores leave muscles or the bone exposed to open air.
+They extend through all levels of the skin and are the most dangerous.

 If left untreated, pressure sores can become infected, bone and tissue damage may occur, and the sores may become life-threatening.
 Nursing home professionals can lower the risk of pressure sores by regularly turning residents who are unable to do so without help, making sure their skin is dry and clean, and ensuring they eat a nutritious diet.

-Have you noticed bed sores?
-Call a Northwest Indiana nursing home abuse lawyer at (219) 212-2462.
+Have you noticed bedsores?
+Let us help hold negligent nursing home staff accountable for their actions.
+Call a Northwest Indiana nursing home abuse lawyer at 219-733-8633 or email us to schedule your initial consultation today.
 We can help you determine whether negligence or abuse is involved.